Mastercard/flow/assert/assert-junit5/README.md

 correlation identifier. `progressTimeout( Duration )` bounds how long the factory waits for a running flow before failing the run with a diagnostic naming the flows still running; the default is ten minutes.

+How many flows actually run at once is Jupiter's decision.
+Its `ForkJoinPool` executor may run an emitted flow on the factory thread itself — when the queue is already saturated, or once the last flow has been emitted and the factory joins its children — so do not write flow bodies that wait for a sibling flow to start.